 How will I receive my funds?

-To expedite receipt of any awarded funds, students with a U.S. checking or savings account should register their bank account in Student Information Online (SIO) for electronic refunding.
-Funds will then be automatically deposited into their designated refund account within 2-3 business days.
+To expedite receipt of any awarded funds, students with a U.S. checking or savings account should designate a bank account in Student Information Online (SIO) for electronic refunding.
+Funds will then be automatically deposited into their designated refund account within 1-3 business days.

-Students who are not enrolled in electronic refunding should ensure that their mailing address in Student Information Online (SIO) is up to date and accurate.
+While electronic refunding is the best way to receive a refund, students who are not enrolled in electronic refunding should ensure that their permanent address in Student Information Online (SIO) is up-to-date and accurate.
 The university will send a check in the student's name to the mailing address listed in SIO.
-This process takes between 7-10 business days.
+This process takes between 7-14 business days.